Merzasphor/MWSE/docs/source/types/tes3weather.md

 ### `ambientSunsetColor`

 *Read-only*.
 The weather's ambient sunset color.
+The values can range from 0 to 1.

 **Returns**: